Smart Driving from the Start© has been a funded presentation under The Clean Transportation Path© project intended for Driver Education classes.

 SMART DRIVING TIP: Accelerate and Brake Smoothly

 FOR INTERESTED EDUCATORS: Below is a YouTube video of images (advancing in 12 seconds each), not narrated, from the full animated Smart Driving from the Start PowerPoint slide presentation shown in the classroom; the presenter provides elaboration on the slides.
-NOTE: this is the PowerPoint for Vermont; it is customized for each state.
+NOTE: this video PowerPoint may not be the current version shown (also note that this is the PowerPoint for Vermont; it is customized for each state).

 Also shown are YouTube videos of the two videos included in the presentation.